GIScience/climate-action-ghg-emission-from-lulc-change/resources/artifact_descriptions/04_Localized_emissions.md

 These carbon stocks encompass soil and vegetation carbon, providing an average measure of carbon stored per hectare.
 Our method compares LULC and its associated carbon stock at time stamp 1 with LULC and its associated carbon stock at time stamp 2, i. e. we subtract the associated carbon stock of time stamp 2 from the carbon stock of time stamp 1.
 The resulting emission factors are shown in Table 2.
-Negative emission values indicate carbon sequestration resulting from the LULC change.
+Positive emission values indicate carbon emissions, negative emission values indicate a carbon sink resulting from the LULC change.

 It is assumed that each location experiences maximally one LULC change during the observation period.
 Emission factors are only available for the LULC change types given in Table 2.